pankaj892/pankaj892/README.md

 - 🥅 2022 Goal - Learn to be a part of Open Source culture.

-- ⚡ Fun fact - Most Devs would still prefer Windows🪟 as their main OS.
+- ⚡ Fun fact - I prefer tea over coffee ☕.

 - 💻 Help me in - Cloud Computing ☁💻.